Alfresco/docs-alfresco/enterprise-viewer/latest/config/overlay.md

 * rotation: degrees, defaults to 0 (0, 90, 180, 270)
 * opacity: float between 0-1.0 (defaults to 1.0)

-The following example has a rectangle placed within this parent block):
+The following example has a rectangle placed within this parent block:

 ```xml
 <block id="1" x="30" y="720" alignment="left" rotation="0" opacity="1">